The simple sign revealing you’ve ‘clicked’ with someone

 Those neural patterns, Wheatley said, suggest that “we are exceptionally similar to our friends in how we perceive and respond to the world around us.
 You 'click' more with friends than with non-friends, which fits with our intuition that we resonate with some people more than others.
 There seem to be neurobiological reasons for that.”

-If you're still unsure whether you've actually 'clicked' with someone or not, a 2018 study, published in the journal Psychological Bulletin, found that people behave in specific ways when they’re attracted to or are 'clicking' with someone.
+If you're still unsure whether or not you've actually 'clicked' with someone, a 2018 study, published in the journal Psychological Bulletin, found that people behave in specific ways when they’re attracted to or are 'clicking' with someone.

 The top signs include initiating conversation, wanting to be in close physical proximity and mirroring the other person’s behaviour.